coolaj86/the-5-love-languages/README.md

 New, Unimproved, Commandline Edition
 ---

 After creating a test in the format of "The Color Code: Commandline Edition", the next natural step was to create a test in the format of "The 5 Love Languages".
-Also randomized and soved to JSON.
+Also randomized and saved to JSON.
 W00T!

     npm install -g love-language
     love-language